lucasbarross/planning/README.md

 # planning
-A PDDL planning made to the problem "Turismo Multimodal", from Intelligent Systems class at CIN/UFPE.
+A PDDL planning made to the problem "Turismo Multimodal" from Intelligent Systems class at CIN/UFPE.